mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 `benchcab` allows you to run an ensemble of configurations for CABLE using any number of code versions. `benchcab` can be used along 3 major modes:

-* *regression test:* running 2 versions of CABLE wih the same standard set of science configurations.
+* *Regression test:* running two versions of CABLE with the same standard set of science configurations.
-* *new feature:* running 2 versions of CABLE with the same standard set of science configurations except one version is patched to use a new feature.
+* *New feature:* running two versions of CABLE with the same standard set of science configurations except one version is patched to use a new feature.
-* *ensemble run:* running any number of versions of CABLE with the same set of customised science configurations.
+* *Ensemble run:* running any number of versions of CABLE with the same set of customised science configurations.

 The regression and new feature run modes should be used as necessary when evaluating new development in CABLE.